.

 • general notices in-store may be used for up to 28 days after the change takes effect, indicating that prices will be adjusted at the till to reflect the change in tax

-• a label is attached indicating prices will be adjusted to reflect the change
+• a label is attached indicating that prices will be adjusted to reflect the change

 • there is sufficient information to allow adjusted prices to be established; or a supplement accompanies the catalogue / sales literature that enables consumers to establish the selling price

-By law, surcharges for customers using debit or credit cards are restricted or banned.
-See 'Payment surcharges' for more information.
+By law, you are not allowed to make surcharges for customers using consumer debit / credit cards etc. See 'Payment surcharges' for more information.

 A unit price must be given when goods are either: